Simple Graphics [1/15]

 line(480, 200, 350, 440);

-In this example a for loop is used to draw a bunch of lines that form a triangle.
+In this example, a for loop is used to draw a bunch of lines that form a triangle.

-A strange pattern should be visible.
 This pattern is called moire (moo-ah-rei).

-After running the program, try changing the step of the for loop (the number 9) to see how it affects the moire pattern.
+Try changing the step of the for loop (the number 9) to see how it affects the moire pattern.
 For example, you can try out values 3, 4, 6, and 12.

-The linep function has the form:
+The linep procedure has the form:

 linep( [pointA], [pointB] )